Island Records discography: Island Masters

-The series that started in the late 1980s continued in the first half of the 1990s releasing more material from Island's back catalogue.
+The series that started in 1989 continued in the first half of the 1990s releasing more material from Island's back catalogue.

 The discography can be found under Island Masters.

-Reggae Refreshers
+Reggae Refreshers series

 This series started with 26 releases in 1990.
 Island used the new label to re-issue a part of its reggae catalogue.
 Confusing was that some of the titles were also released within the Island Masters series or deleted shortly after the release to be re-released otherwise (the Bob Marley & The Wailers catalogue).
 More titles had been reissued in 1995, while the parent label changed at least for the European releases from Island to Mango.
 The UK prefixes were RRCD for CD releases and RRCT for cassettes.
 Numbers started with 1.
 Two compilations (numbered 101 and 102 respectively) were released to accompany the series.